nrsyed/nrsyed.com/content/blog/pb-scraper.md

 Guests are users who aren't actually registered on the site, i.e., they don't show up in the site's member list.
 Not all forums allow guests to make posts&mdash;the forum administrators can disable guest privileges if they so choose.
-However, guests can also be deleted users.
-Thus, a forum may end up with posts made by guests regardless.
-Either way, the scraper needs a way to handle this.
+Guests can also be deleted users.
+In any case, the scraper needs a way to handle them.

-There are two issues: 1) guests have no user ID and 2) as mentioned in the [ScraperManager class section](#scrapermanager_class) above, we scrape all users first so that they already exist in the database when other content references them&mdash;however, guests don't show up in the user list and cannot be scraped in advance.
+There are two issues: 1) guests have no user ID and 2) as mentioned in the [ScraperManager class section](#scrapermanager_class) above, we scrape all users first so that they already exist in the database when other content references them&mdash;however, guests don't show up in the member list and cannot be scraped in advance.

 The first issue has an easy solution: assign guests user IDs of our choosing